RBin789/multi-person-video-transcription/README.md

 ### Examples

-You can find pre-processed examples video below:
+You can find pre-processed examples video below (The transcripts are in the description):
 - [Example Video 1](https://youtu.be/TrefDwe9ZKw)
 - [Example Video 2](https://youtu.be/eW9IAmk2eWM)